eugenek45/Qoute/README.md

 Make contributions to the code.

 ### License
-This project is licensed under the MIT Open Source license Copyright (c) 2019.
-Peter Wachira
+This project is licensed under the MIT Open Source license Copyright (c) 2020.
+Eugene Kiprotich.